SysKitTeam/docs-spdockit/how-to/best-practices/create-custom-best-practices-reports.md

 title: Create Custom Best Practices Reports
 description: This section describes how SharePoint administrators can use SPDocKit to create Best Practices reports for a SharePoint Farm.
 ---
 This section describes how SharePoint administrators can use SPDocKit to create Best Practice reports for a SharePoint Farm.
-In this guide, we will show you how you can build a report that counts the number of content databases per web application.
+In this guide, we will show you how you can build a report that counts the number of content databases per Web application.

 1. After taking a manual snapshot or loading an older snapshot, go to the Best Practices tab in your navigation bar.
 To create a custom report, click __New__.